childmindresearch/styx/README.md

 Compile Python command line tool wrappers from JSON metadata.
 Supports a superset of the [Boutiques](https://boutiques.github.io/) descriptor format, and generates idiomatic Python (3.10+) wrappers with type hints, argument parsing, and documentation.
 Generated code only depends on the Python standard library (and on shared type definition).
-Runtimes are decoupled via conde-injection.
+Runtimes are decoupled via code-injection.

 ## The Styx-verse